 Americans today have no memory of those times when gold, silver, and copper coins were tossed across a store counter, or counted out by hand, to pay for everything from penny candies to Ford Model-T automobiles.
 That era began ending when President Roosevelt in 1933 outlawed the use of gold coins in everyday American commerce.

 The separation of Americans from their Constitutional heritage to true money continued through 1964, with the end of small coinage, junk silver coins, that contained 90% silver.
 The deception was complete by 1982 when copper quietly disappeared from the Lincoln penny.

-But no government could remove the ringing echo of sound money from history, or from us.
-And government cannot camouflage its counterfeits with gold colored paint.
+But no government could remove the ringing echo of sound money from history, or us.
+And government cannot camouflage its counterfeits with gold-colored paint.
 You can experience sound money's evident ring of truth for yourself.
 Toss any gold or silver coin on your kitchen table and you will hear the history of honest money ringing down through the centuries.

 And perhaps, thanks to grassroots projects like the Sound Money Defense League, you will hear the trumpeting of better days to come.